Orthographies and dyslexia: Dyslexia in different types of orthographies

 There are a number of different types of writing systems, or orthographies, and they do not necessarily depend on the same neurological skill sets.
 As a result, certain dyslexic deficits may be more pronounced in some orthographies than in others.
 For example, in alphabetic languages, phonological awareness is highly predictive of reading ability.
 But in Chinese (a logographic system), orthographic awareness and motor programming are highly predictive of reading ability.
+However, literature reviews show that the type of orthography has little effect on rates of dyslexia compared to orthographic depth.
+For example, Chinese, which is a fully logographic orthography, has comparable rates of dyslexia (3.9%) to that of shallow alphabetic orthographies such as Italian (3.2%) while English, which is a deep alphabetic orthography, has much higher rates of up to 10%.

 Dyslexia in alphabetic orthographies

 Most of the current research on dyslexia focuses on alphabetic orthography.

 Alphabetic writing systems vary significantly in the depth of their orthography.
 English and French are considered deep orthographies in comparison to Spanish and Italian which are shallow orthographies.
 A deep orthography like English has letters or letter combinations that do not reliably map to specific phonemes/sound units, and so are ambiguous in terms of the sounds that they represent whereas a transparent or shallow orthography has symbols that (more) uniquely map to sounds, ideally in a one-to-one correspondence or at least with limited or clearly signified (as with accent marks or other distinguishing features) variation.
 Literacy studies have shown that even for children without reading difficulties like dyslexia, a more transparent orthography is learned more quickly and more easily; this is true across language systems (syllabic, alphabetic, and logographic), and between shallow and deep alphabetic languages.

 In cross-language studies, Aro and Wimmer report differences in developmental reading skills across several alphabetic orthographies.
 Among those tested, English children achieved only 50% accuracy in pseudoword testing by the end of first grade and did not attain high accuracy until fourth grade.
 However, in the same test, French, German, Dutch, Spanish, Swedish, and Finnish children all achieved scores approaching 85% and 90% in Grade 1 and Grade 4, respectively.
 This research provides evidence that orthographic irregularities, such as the "complex grapheme-phoneme relations" found in English, present significant difficulties in the reading development of children.
+However, the methodology of the experiment leaves doubt as to whether the scores correlate to actual reading ability on real words.

 However, there is little evidence that a more "regular" orthographic system would significantly diminish the number of dyslexia cases.
-Because there is also a visual aspect to dyslexia, affected children often show symptoms such as mirror letter reversal (e.g. confusing "b" and "d"), which can manifest in any language regardless of orthographic depth.
+Because there is also a visual aspect to dyslexia, affected children often show symptoms such as mirror letter reversal (e.g. confusing "b" and "d"), which can manifest in any language regardless of orthographic depth.)